farscapian/lnplay.live/README.md

 ## infrastructure

 Before the hackathon, a LXD cluster providing compute, memory, and storage will be provisioned and accessible at `backend.lnplay.live:8443` [LXD API](https://documentation.ubuntu.com/lxd/en/latest/search/?q=API&check_keywords=yes&area=default) (access is IP white-listed).
-The LXC client in the provisioning plugin accesses this service to create projects, provision VMs, and deploy `lnplay`.
+The LXC client in the provisioning plugin accesses this service to create projects, provision VMs, and deploy [`lnplay`](https://github.com/farscapian/lnplay/tree/tabconf).
 This should be in place BEFORE the hackathon.

 ## CLN Provisioning Plugin

 A cln plugin written in bash with two primary functions:

-  a) an event that that gets [executed whenever a BOLT11 invoice is paid](https://docs.corelightning.org/docs/event-notifications).
+  a) code that that gets [executed whenever a BOLT11 invoice is paid](https://docs.corelightning.org/docs/event-notifications).
 The plugin will determine if the payment is associated with known BOLT12 Product Offer ([example](https://github.com/daGoodenough/bolt12-prism/blob/main/prism-plugin.py)) representing product SKUs.
 If it is, the following occurs:

      i) when the plugin runs for the first time, there may be no remotes available.
 These are passed in by setting environment variables and get created before the plugin continues.
 So a new remote gets created and the LXD client is switched to it. ii) the plugin will create a new LXD project and switch to it.
 The project name includes the expiration date (in unix timestamp).